KannonZenetism/zenetism-field-physics/zenetism/mpx/coming-undone-is-not-transcendence.md

 - Dissolution ≠ Integration.

 **Final Passage**
 C↑→⚫→🕳️ is the only motion that leaves the domain where inversion functions.
-E↓→♾→⚫ remains in suspension, its orientation unaligned with the still root.
+E↓→♾→⚫ remains in suspension, its orientation unresonant with the still root.

 ---